Leincentes/restaurant-frontend/README.md

 ## Description

-Welcome to the **Restaurant Frontend** project!
 This repository contains the user interface for a restaurant application.
 The UI is designed to provide an interactive and user-friendly experience for customers interacting with the restaurant's services.

 ## Table of Contents